grassrootseconomics/CIC-Docs/spec/002_xdai_migration.md

 ### Workflow
 1. Synch db <->Blockchain - ensure synronization between our db (USSD interface) and blockchain
+1. Create group of govenors on a multi-sig wallet with the power to assign the facilitator address of all blockchain contracts.
+1. Create a white list for token users
 1. Deploy contracts to create Sarafu_2, set inital variables - deposit reserve and mint tokens
 1. Migration - New wallets for users - Replicate user accounts with new token Sarafu_2